 Chinese chess piece on the sd card

-he print quality of this test print wasn't fantastic, but it did work.
+pre-slice settings on the sd card.
+The print quality of this test print wasn't fantastic, but it did work.

 xyz calibration ripple test cube